CallumEddisford/react-ultimate-carousel/README.md

 ![workflow](https://github.com/CallumEddisford/react-ultimate-carousel/actions/workflows/npm-publish.yml/badge.svg)
 ![cypress](https://github.com/CallumEddisford/react-ultimate-carousel/actions/workflows/test.yml/badge.svg)

-# Ultimate Carousel
+# React Ultimate Carousel

 > _"The best kind of web carousel is the one you build yourself!"_

-Introducing Ultimate Carousel, a utility-first carousel for React apps that prioritizes functionality over pre-packaged features.
+Introducing React Ultimate Carousel, a utility-first carousel for React apps that prioritizes functionality over pre-packaged features.

-Ultimate Carousel empowers you to build your carousel exactly the way you envision it.
+React Ultimate Carousel empowers you to build your carousel exactly the way you envision it.
 Instead of overwhelming you with a multitude of features that you may not even use, this package focuses on providing the essential functionality to your own components so that you can craft anything.

 While other carousel packages may be convenient for quick implementation, they often include a plethora of features that end up bloating your builds unnecessarily.

-Ultimate Carousel gives you the tools to create all the features you want and need.
+React Ultimate Carousel gives you the tools to create all the features you want and need.

 Relies on CSS Scroll Snap: [https://caniuse.com/css-snappoints](https://caniuse.com/css-snappoints)